NVIDIA/NeMo/nemo/collections/diffusion/readme.rst

 Webscale Dataloading
 ^^^^^^^^^^^^^^^^^^^^

 Megatron-Energon is an optimized multi-modal dataloader for large-scale deep learning with Megatron.
 Energon allows for distributed loading of large training training data for multi-modal model training.
 Energon allows for blending many datasets together and distributing the dataloading workflow across multiple cluster nodes/processes while ensuring reproducibility and resumability.
+You can learn more about how to prepare your own image / video webdataset for diffusion training `here <data/readme.rst>`_.

 Dataloader Checkpointing
 ^^^^^^^^^^^^^^^^^^^^^^^^